TSG Pictures

 TSG Pictures (also known as The Shooting Gallery) was a film production company established in 1990 by Bob Gosse, Larry Meistrich, Larry Russo, Whitney Ransick, Christopher Walsh, Eli Kabillio, Daniel Silverman and David Tuttle in association with Hal Hartley, Ted Hope, Nick Gomez and Michael Almereyda.
 Larry Meistrich was key in raising financing for the newly found film consortium.
 Its mission was to nurture New York City filmmakers to make director-driven pictures.
 Meistrich brought into the firm Steve Carlis to share financial oversight responsibilities and bring in new funding sources.

 An important participant in the New York independent film industry of the 1990s, associated with fellow New York City director-driven production companies including Good Machine and Killer Films, it produced a number of critically successful films.
 It was financially powered mostly by two significant business successes, Laws of Gravity (1992) and Sling Blade (1996).
 It was also noted for its Shooting Gallery Film Series of art-house releases.
 The company expanded and pursued a variety of business models including ventures in the new media sector, ultimately failing in 2001 under the weight of expenses and debts.
 Reports of its closure were as early as June.
+In 1999, the company begin financing films with the Starz Encore Group in addition to a pay television deal.

 A 2013 documentary by Whitney Ransick, Misfire: The Rise and Fall of the Shooting Gallery, covers the history of the company.